 2. Market yourself effectively

 Check all the touchpoints you have with the outside world to ensure they support your desire to move into product management.
 Does your LinkedIn profile make the most of any experience for which a recruiter will be searching?
 Does your CV do the same?
 Do any of your other social media profiles or posts undermine your credibility?
 Our research into product management recruitment showed that recruiters check social media before they consider interviewing or taking-on a candidate.

 3. Extend your knowledge

 There are fantastic blogs, interesting books, training and certifications for product managers.
-They can give you insights to what it’s really like, deepen your knowledge about the role, its issues and how to tackle the tasks of a product manager.
+They can give you insights into what it’s really like, deepen your knowledge about the role, its issues and how to tackle the tasks of a product manager.
 Take a training course that gives you a certificate in product management to give you extra credibility.

 4. Work more closely with product management

-If there aren’t any openings in product management in your organisation then you can look for a role that gives you closer engagement with them.
+If there aren’t any openings in product management in your organization then you can look for a role that gives you closer engagement with them.
 Doing this will build your insight into products and processes and make you a more attractive candidate when they start recruiting.

 5. Be flexible